-This is sort of separate container that is dedicated to slow read of unimportant stuff.
-Newsletters, marketing promotions, loyalty program upgrades should go there.
+This is a sort of separate container that is dedicated to slow reading of unimportant stuff.
+Newsletters, marketing promotions, and loyalty program upgrades should go there.
 It is something that we don’t want to see straight away in our inboxes, but they can wait.
 If we miss them altogether, it’s not going to be the end of the world either.

 The paper trail and attachments – all important but not urgent stuff 🧾